 The lunar satellites would provide communication and navigation signals for all these missions, ensuring adequate positioning services and constant connectivity for ground control and for scientists on Earth.

-ESA is conducting deeper analysis of the lunar market and further elaborate possible solutions, both technical and business-related, to provide communications and navigation services for the Moon, as part of an initiative called Moonlight.
+ESA is conducting a deeper analysis of the lunar market and further elaborating possible solutions, both technical and business-related, to provide communications and navigation services for the Moon, as part of an initiative called Moonlight.